-As a way of introducing the theme of ethnographic methods and participant observation, we began with a video on “Doing Anthropology” made by MIT anthropologists (2008):
+One great way to introduce the theme of ethnographic methods and participant observation is the video on “Doing Anthropology” made by MIT anthropologists (2008):

 Fieldwork, Culture, Cultural Relativism